-Jeremiah Washburn joined the Lions coaching staff as the assistant offensive line coach in 2009.
+Jeremiah Washburn joined the Lions coaching staff as the assistant offensive line coach in 2009 and was promoted to offensive line coach in 2013.
 Before coming to Detroit, he had spent six seasons working in the Baltimore Ravens player personnel department.
 Washburn was the Ravens’ area scout for the Southwest from 2005-08 and covered schools from the Big 12, SEC, WAC and Conference USA.
 He also assisted with the acquisition of rookie free agents following the draft.

 During his first two years in Baltimore (2003-04), Washburn was a player personnel assistant.
 He assisted in pro scouting, including some advance scouting of opponents, unrestricted free agents, NFL Europa and other free agents, and he also assisted the college scouting director in preparation for the NFL Draft.

 In 2002, Washburn entered the NFL as a football operations assistant with the Carolina Panthers.

 Washburn was a three-year guard at the University of Arkansas.
 He was an international economics major and was a graduate assistant for the Razorbacks’ athletic department while he earned his MBA.

 Washburn was born June 17, 1977.
 He and his wife, Susan, have two daughters, Ally and Megan, and a son, Drew.

 Baltimore Ravens 2003-08